blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/architecture.md

 The following steps are performed back on the host when the request to the image inspector service returns:

-1. Uploads the BDIO file to Black Duck.
-Note that this can be disabled.
-2. Copies the output files to the output directory.
+1. Returns the output files (BDIO and signature and binary scan targets) to ${detect_product_name} by copying them to the output directory.
-3. Stops/removes the image inspector container.
+1. Stops/removes the image inspector container.
 Note that this can be disabled.

 #### Container mode